sdncoder/sdncoder.github.io/wiki/ipfm.md

 #### Non-Blocking Mulitcast
 * When multiple paths exist between source and destination in an IP network.
 For every request for a new flow, PIM choses one of the available paths for the flow path using a hash.
+* Hash does not consider BW.
+No guarentee of equal distribution of BW across links.
+* PIM sets up flow path.